A Guide To Budget Friendly Materials And Finishes

 Here is a guide on the most readily available budget-friendly materials and finishes that can modify the appeal and feel of your home interiors.

 This ubiquitous modern-day building material is not only used to hold structures together but also be used as a finish.
-Concrete is a versatile material that can be treated to generate a variety of finishes from smooth and glossy to textured ones with patterns.
+Concrete is a versatile material that can be treated to generate a variety of finishes from smooth and glossy to textured ones with patterns, including quartz finishes and marble finish laminates.
 It is ideal for those looking for an industrial style and works well with exposed bricks, dark colour palettes and Edison lights.

-Readily available with endless varieties of colours, patterns, finishes, textures and price points; laminates are an ideal budget friendly option.
+Readily available with endless varieties of colours, patterns, finishes, textures and price points; laminates are an ideal budget-friendly option.
 This finish gives the look and feel of real wood without breaking the bank.
 They offer excellent durability, are low maintenance, and therefore suitable for home renovation or redesign on a budget.
+Different types of laminates include all types of laminated wood and marble finish laminates.
+Types of laminate wood flooring and types of laminates for wardrobes are also available for use in Indian homes.

 Manufactured for industrial use, construction sites and other related areas, industrial Sheets have become popular in the home interior design and decor space.
 They are a great way to have function and form in design.

 Natural stone slabs are a great way to get a finish that’s relatively inexpensive and long lasting.
-Stones used in walkways, pavements, flooring for balconies, poolside, terraces, living room walls, foyer, and entrances.
+Stones are used in walkways, pavements, flooring for balconies, poolside, terraces, living room walls, foyer and entrances.
 This material is visually striking, does not require much maintenance, painting or whitewashing.

 This is a synthetic polymer finish that offers a high gloss look.
-It is a good substitute for lacquered or frosted glass as the latter two options are way costlier..
-It is water-resistant & comes in a variety of colours and designs.
+It is a good substitute for lacquer finish or frosted glass as the latter two options are way costlier..
+It is water-resistant and comes in a variety of colours and designs.

 Cast iron railings, panels, grills are budget friendly alternatives to using CNC or jaalis (lattice work).
 They are durable, sturdy and treated to resist corrosion as well as tarnishing.
 Iron is used extensively in the industrial style of interior design in homes.